JonathanDelaney/Funky-Ducks/README.md

 ## Deployment

 ### Publishing
-This website was published using [GitHub Pages](https://pages.github.com/).
-The procedure is outlined below.
+I published the website by following the instructions below.
 1. Go to the GitHub website and log in.
 2. On the left-hand side, you'll see all your repositories, select the appropriate one. ([Repository](https://github.com/JonathanDelaney/Funked-Up-Chicks) used for this project).
 3. Under the name of your chosen Repository you will see a ribbon of selections, click on 'Settings' located on the right hand side.